yangguoliang11/label-studio/docs/source/blog/Data-Labeling-The-Unsung-Hero-Combating-Data-Drift.md

 There are several tools available today that enable annotators to label data efficiently.
 For example, [Label Studio](https://labelstud.io) is an open-source data labeling tool that provides a platform for labeling different data types, including images, text, audio as well as multi-domain data.
 It’s already used by leading technology companies including Facebook, NVIDIA, Intel, so check it out if you’re looking for a robust, open-source solution for reducing data drift.

 ![Label Studio](https://imgur.com/0ho5H76.png)
-*Screenshot of Label Studio for an Image Classification data labeling example.*
+*Screenshot of Label Studio for an 图像分类 data labeling example.*